As compared to other warm-season grasses, St. Augustine runners spread relatively fast.

 Make sure that you’re watering consistently, collecting lawn clippings, and mowing them regularly.
 And speaking of mowing, maintain the height up to 3.5-4 inches tall.

-Of course, we can’t forget fertilizers.
-They’re essential in speeding up the growth of St. Augustine grass.
+Of course, we can’t forget fertilizing.
+Fertilizers are essential in speeding up the growth of St. Augustine grass.